blfcweb/biggestlittlefc.github.io/theme/story-00.md

 <div class="dialogue">
 <h4>CLOVER</h4>
 <p class="parenthetical">(clears throat)</p>
 <p>That's a furry convention near you.
-Um... it's where a bunch of folk gather to dress in fursuits and hang out.
+Um, it's where a bunch of folk gather to dress in fursuits and hang out.
 The three of us go to a handful of conventions a year.</p>
 </div>
 <div class="dialogue">
 <h4>SAHNY</h4>